Last Updated on: 19th June 2023, 06:42 pm

 3. Check to See if You Need a Visa

 Before you start spending any money or booking anything, you want to check to see if you need a visa.
 The best places to check are your country’s foreign affairs or state department and Thailand’s Ministry of Foreign Affairs.

 If you do need a visa, make sure to follow the steps for getting your visa exactly as they are set out.
 If you need to provide a photo, follow these Thailand Visa Photo Requirements

 4. Book Your Flights

 When booking flights, I use a combination of Skyscanner and Google Flights.
-Skyscanner is great for figuring out where to go, like seeing if there are any other airports in the country that happen to have a special international flight scheduled.
+Skyscanner is great for figuring out where to go, like seeing if any other airports in the country happen to have a special international flight scheduled.
 This is rare, but it does happen.
 Google Flights is better for when you know where you want to fly in and out of already.
 It will show you all the options.

 You should feel confident booking flights to Thailand, but things can happen like inclement weather that interrupts your plans.
 This is a good reminder that you should always travel with a valid travel insurance policy because things like airline bankruptcies and storms can’t be foreseen.

 Figure out what you want to do and where you want to be based.
 You can go on a city break (or longer) to Bangkok, a beach vacation to any of the country’s amazing islands, or explore the northern part of the country by motorbike.

 Look up what you want to do in each place and about how long each activity will take.
 This will help you decide how long to be in each location before you’re ready to move on.